Sxriptor/colabify-app/ICON_FIXES_FOR_DEV_MODE.md

 **Before:**
 - ❌ No icon reference in layout metadata
 - ❌ No icon in BrowserWindow config
-- ❌ Still branded as DevPulse
+- ❌ Still branded as Colabify

 **After:**
 - ✅ Icons properly referenced in Next.js metadata